In the years since Google Chromecast hit the market it has made big waves on account of its affordability and usefulness.

 Sorry, were you expecting more steps?
-Chromecast prdes itself on making it easy to stream almost anything you can imagine to your TV.
+Chromecast prides itself on making it easy to stream almost anything you can imagine to your TV.
 And part of that includes a simple, one-time setup process.

-As of November 2017, Chromecast is available in two stand-alone versions – but more recently, Google has been licensing their popular creation to other manufacturers.
-So you’ll also find Chromecast devices built in to the latest audio-visual hardware, including Android-powered smart TVs, AV receivers and even the new Foxtel Now streaming box.
+Chromecast is available in two stand-alone versions – but more recently, Google has been licensing their popular creation to other manufacturers.
+So you’ll also find Chromecast devices built into the latest audio-visual hardware, including Android-powered smart TVs, AV receivers and even the new Foxtel Now streaming box.
 If you see a “Chromecast Built-in” logo on your device, you’ve already got a Chromecast ready to go!